Implementing Quantum Secret Sharing on Current Hardware: Introduction

-In the following, we begin by reviewing the basic elements of QSS and describing the three codes that we implement; a more comprehensive overview can be found in the work of Gottesman \cite{Gottesman-2000a}.
-In Section \ref{Sect:Preliminaries}, we outline our encoding and decoding methods in more detail and also explain our figure of merits for the code performance.
-The codes were implemented on IBM's 127-qubit Brisbane superconducting processor, and the results are presented in Section \ref{Sect:results}.
-In particular, we find that the ((3,5)) QSS scheme using the five-qubit code performs the best at passing the SWAP test, while the Steane code is better at preserving entanglement.
-Results also indicate that larger qubit erasures are harder to recover from but improve the ability to preserve entanglement.
-We also find that the use of matrix-free measurement mitigation (M3) significantly enhances the performance of the QSS protocols and that classical feed-forward is more efficient than fully coherent decoding for QSS schemes.
-We firmly expect that the performance can be improved even further by employing other error mitigation techniques such as dynamical decoupling \cite{Suter-2016a}.
+In the following, we begin by reviewing the basic elements of QSS and describing the three codes that we implement; a more comprehensive overview can be found in the work of Gottesman~\cite{Gottesman-2000a}.
+In~Section~\ref{Sect:Preliminaries}, we outline our encoding and decoding methods in more detail and also explain our figures of merit for the code performance.
+The~codes were implemented on IBM's 127-qubit Brisbane superconducting processor, and~the results are presented in Section~\ref{Sect:results}.
+In~particular, we find that the ((3,5)) QSS scheme and the 7-qubit scheme perform very similarly in terms of passing the SWAP test with pass rates ranging between 65 and 80\% in both the simulations and real experiments.
+The simulations predict that the ((3,5)) QSS scheme should preserve entanglement better; however, it remains unclear using actual hardware.
+We also find that the use of higher optimization levels within Qiskit enhances the performance of the QSS protocols and that classical feed-forward is more efficient than fully coherent decoding for QSS schemes.
+We firmly expect that the performance can be improved even further by employing other error mitigation techniques, such as dynamical decoupling~\cite{Suter-2016a}.

-While those familiar with QSS can skip immediately to Section \ref{Sect:results} for a summary of our results, we adopt a pedagogical approach to the first part of the paper.
-Our hope is that this not only makes the paper more accessible, but it also allows it to serve as a useful reference for basic QSS circuits.
+Those familiar with QSS can skip immediately to Section~\ref{Sect:results} for a summary of our results.
+A~pedagogical introduction to QSS is provided in Sections~\ref{Sect:Preliminaries} and \ref{Sect:Examples}.
+Our hope is that this not only makes this paper more accessible but also useful as a basic reference for constructing QSS~circuits.